 - Common Law Judicial Decision Making: The Case of the New York Court of Appeals, 60 Buffalo L. Rev. 897 (2012)(with Kevin M. Quinn)

 - Fuller, Eisenberg, and Gergen, Basic Contract Law (9th ed.
 2013)(with Melvin Eisenberg)

 Gergen’s current scholarly projects include a study of the design and feasibility of a state carbon tax, a project with Kevin Quinn studying patterns of disagreement on the California Supreme Court in the 20th Century, a paper on the use of conflict and distrust as levers for tax compliance, and a paper on the enforceability of contract disclaimers against non-parties.

 Gergen graduated from the University of Chicago Law School in 1982.
 He clerked for the Hon.
 Harrison L. Winter, United States Court of Appeal for the Fourth Circuit (1982-1983), and was an associate at Arnold and Porter (1983-1985).
 He has visited at University College London Faculty of Laws and Harvard Law School.

 Gergen was Reporter for Restatement Third, Economic Torts and Related Wrongs from 2005 to 2007 and is an Advisor to the Restatement Third, Restitution and Unjust Enrichment.
 He is author of the chapter on Partnership Interests in Ferguson, Freeland, and Ascher, Federal Income Taxation of Estates, Trusts, and Beneficiaries (Aspen Law & Business).
 He is the American Editor for the Restitution Law Review.

 J.D., University of Chicago Law School (1982)

-Mark Gergen is teaching the following course in Fall 2021:
+Mark Gergen is teaching the following courses in Spring 2022: